The Problems with Contrived Writing Cannot be Overstated

 The Meaning of Contrived Writing Must be Clearly Understood

 Some people assume “contrived” relates to material that is “obvious.”
-This, too, is certainly a meaning; but in the context of this article, contrived writing relates to anything that would not occur in a particular scene without some sort of miraculous intervention.
+This, too, is certainly a meaning, but in the context of this article contrived writing relates to anything that would not occur without some sort of miraculous intervention.
 What makes contrived scenes particularly difficult to reconcile is that a great many genuinely superb writers have resorted to fantastic good fortune to preserve their plot lines.
-Unfortunately, this weak writing does not often save the story.
-It is important for a novelist to consider that a large number of readers will put a book down for good when a character’s actions are deemed to be beyond fortuitous.
+Unfortunately, this weak writing seldom saves the story.
+It’s important for a novelist to consider that a large number of readers will put down a book for good when a character’s actions are deemed to be beyond fortuitous.

 We Might Expect Superman to Break Down a Door and Save the Editor of The Daily Planet, But Not to Do So on The Nightly News.

 I refer to the writing of impossible scenes as the Marquez Syndrome.
 ONE HUNDRED YEARS OF SOLITUDE is a terrific story and in large measure contributed to Gabriel Garcia Marquez’ Noble Prize for Literature.
 But did the story require the mysticism?
 For me, it detracted from an otherwise perfectly executed saga.
 But this wasn’t contrived, just a vignette he employed in the tale.
 Some writers, however, have taken his technique to heart and utilized preternatural events to cover a plot point instead of writing relevance into the scene.
 Contrivance is much easier than going back in the narrative and creating a setup for the overall plot element, with some authors forgetting that a single nonconforming thread can dog an entire story.